C Identifiers

 - The first character of an identifier cannot be a digit.

-- You Can Include underscore character ?_? in identifiers.The first character of an identifier cannot be an underscore(Some Compilers Accept underscore as a first Character).
+- You Can Include the underscore character _ in identifiers.The first character of an identifier cannot be an underscore(Some Compilers Accept underscore as a first Character).

 - Lowercase letters and uppercase letters are distinct, such that foo and FOO are two different identifiers.